 Do You Have to Strain Zucchini for this Zucchini Bread Recipe?
 Many zucchini bread recipes call for squeezing out the zucchini juice prior to adding the zucchini to the batter.
 I’ve formulated this healthier zucchini bread recipe so that you can leave that step out!
 There’s no need to strain or squeeze out the zucchini juice.
 Simply grate/shred the zucchini and add it and its juices to the mixing bowl.

-Why is This Gluten Free Zucchini Bread Healthier?
+What Makes This Gluten Free Zucchini Bread Healthier

 - Less Sugar or Naturally Sweetened: there are many zucchini bread recipes in books and on the Internet that call for an excess of sugar, up to two cups in some recipes.
 I’ve paired this Healthier Zucchini Bread Recipe down to 3/4 cups of sugar and with an option of brown sugar or maple syrup.
 While brown sugar is not healthy, there’s much less of it in this recipe than in others.